KenBigelow/UBC-Summer-School-2024/docs/source/ApptainerSummerSchool.rst

 .. code-block:: bash

-  apptainer build --sandbox my_container/ my_container.sif
+  APPTAINER_BIND= apptainer build --sandbox my_container/ my_container.sif

 This will build our previous container into a sandbox directory called 'my_container'.
 We can connect to the sandbox directory and run commands to edit the environment with: